Clinton Railroad Bridge: Current bridge (1907–present)

 Planning for construction on the new bridge began in 1901.
 On February 6, 1907, Congress authorized construction of the new bridge.
 On May 4 of that year, the secretary of war approved plans for it.
-During the time of construction, the draw span was one of the largest spans on the Mississippi Rver.
+During the time of construction, the draw span was one of the largest spans on the Mississippi River.
 On March 21, 1907, a formal order authorized the necessary expenditures for the bridge.
 On May 18, 1907, a contract for the entire sub-structure was entered, which was made for erection of the slough spans and east channel spans.
 In February 1908, a contract for constructing the west channel spans was made.
 The new bridge opened in 1909, and in late winter during that year, the first train crossed the bridge.
 The cost for the new bridge was $1 million.

 In October 1958, the bridge caught on fire and suffered $250,000 in loss.
 In June 1959, the bridge suffered another fire, but the damage was slight.
 The cause of the blaze was not determined, but firefighters said that 25 ties were damaged by heat and would need to be replaced.
 On August 7, 2007, eleven coal cars derailed on the bridge.
 The train was traveling from Wyoming to Illinois.
 The bridge reopened on Wednesday August 8, 2007.